 Management has evaluated other recently issued accounting pronouncements and does not believe that any of these pronouncements will have a significant impact on the Company’s consolidated financial statements and related disclosures.

-All other ASUs that became effective for Volt in fiscal 2017 were not applicable to the Company at this time and therefore did not have any impact during the period.
+All other ASUs that became effective for Volt for fiscal 2020 were not applicable to the Company at this time and therefore, did not have any impact during the period.

 The entire disclosure for the general note to the financial statements for the reporting entity which may include, descriptions of the basis of presentation, business description, significant accounting policies, consolidations, reclassifications, new pronouncements not yet adopted and changes in accounting principles.